 Following the publishing of the Public Health England report which confirmed that BAME workers are significantly more at risk of contracting and dying from COVID-19, I have written to our recognised employers, asking them to consult with workers identified as most at risk and take action to make workplaces safer for all.
 Community will continue to lobby Government to ensure that clear guidance is given to employers and authorities to undertake protective steps for at risk groups.
 It has taken far too long to put measures in place to avoid preventable deaths and we cannot continue to accept a situation where some groups suffer more than others.

 Following a decision taken at our Biennial Delegate Conference 2019, we introduced antisemitism training into all equalities training for reps – the first trade union to do so and show leadership on this issue in the trade union movement.
-Click here to see how we are tackling antisemitism through equalities training.

 But I know we need to do more too.